History of Pashtuns

 The Afghan principality of Kasur (1526–1807)

-Qasur is plural of Qasr (قصر) which means fortress or castle in Arabic.
-The place was named so because of the twelve forts built by Pashtuns settlers in 16th century, majority whom belonged to the Khweshgi (also spelled as Kheshgi) tribe of Pashtuns.
-The twelve forts were named after the heads of the twelve clans of Kheshgis.
+Kasur is the plural of Qasr (قصر), which means "fortress" or "castle" in Arabic.
+The place was named as such because of the twelve forts built by Pashtun settlers in the 16th century, the majority of whom belonged to the Khweshgi (also spelled Kheshgi) tribe.
+These twelve forts were named after the heads of the twelve Khweshgi clans.

-The Khweshgi Pashtun joined the army of Mughal king Babur in Kabul and fought against the army of Sultan Ibrahim Lodi in 1526.
-As a reward for their services, Babur granted them the present territory of Kasur as jagir..
-They were regarded with favour by Mughal emperors and many of them attained high ranks in the Mughal nobility.
+The Khweshgi Pashtuns joined the army of the Mughal King Babur in Kabul and fought against the army of Sultan Ibrahim Lodi in 1526.
+As a reward for their services, Babur granted them the territory of Kasur as a jagir (land grant).
+They were held in high regard by the Mughal emperors, and many members of the tribe attained high ranks within the Mughal nobility.

-Khweshgis founded a considerable principality, with territory on both sides of the river Sutlej.
-When the Sikhs rose to power, they experienced great opposition from the Indo-Afghans of Kasur; and, though the chiefs of the Bhangi confederacy stormed the town in 1763, and again in 1770, and succeeded for a while in holding the entire principality, the Indo-Afghans leaders re-established their independence in 1794, and resisted many subsequent attacks.
-In 1807, however, Kutb-ud-din Khan, the last chieftain, was forced to give way before Ranjit Singh, and retired to his property at Mamdot, beyond the Sutlej.
-The town of Kasur was then incorporated in the kingdom of Lahore.
-The Indo-Afghan element declined after the fall of Kasur to Sikhs.
+When the Sikhs rose to power, they experienced great opposition from the Indo-Afghans of Kasur.
+However, the power and presence of the Afghans of Kasur were on the decline by the mid-18th century.
+Nonetheless, they supported Ahmad Shah Durrani in Punjab on every occasion.
+The chiefs of the Bhangi Misl of the Sikhs stormed the town of Kasur in 1763, and again in 1770, succeeding for a time in holding the entire principality.
+However, an Afghan chief named Nizamuddin, said to be a recent arrival from Kandahar, managed to wrest Kasur from the Sikhs in 1794 and resisted many subsequent attacks.
+In 1807, his brother and successor, Kutb-ud-din Khan, was forced to give way to Ranjit Singh and retired to his property at Mamdot, beyond the Sutlej.
+The town of Kasur was then incorporated into the Kingdom of Lahore.
+The already diminished Indo-Afghan element almost disappeared after the fall of Kasur to the Sikhs; nowadays, very few families in Kasur are of Pashtun descent.

 Arzani Kheshgi